Nick Madrigal Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal is hitting .243 with three doubles, a triple and seven walks.
+- Madrigal has three doubles, a triple and seven walks while hitting .248.

-- In 38 games played this season, he has not hit a long ball.
+- In 39 games played this year, he has not gone deep.

-- Madrigal has driven home a run in eight games this season (21.1%), including more than one RBI in 7.9% of his games.
+- In 20.5% of his games this year, Madrigal has picked up at least one RBI.
+In three of those games (7.7%) he recorded more than one RBI.

-- In 28.9% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (7.9%).
+- He has scored in 12 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.